 A brine consisting of vinegar, salt, pepper (or sugar for a sweet brine) is boiled and poured over the vegetables.
 Once the brine cools, the jars are securely sealed.
 Note: Some pickled vegetables will last in the refrigerator for up to a month, but others must be canned if you don’t plan to use them fairly soon.

 Some root crops, like beets and carrots, are suitable for storing in a container filled with moist sand.
-In cool climates, roots crops can be left in the ground through the winter months.
-Cover them with a 12- to 18-inch layer of mulch such as leaves or straw.
+In cool climates, root crops can be left in the ground through the winter months.
+Cover them with a 12 to 18 inch (31-46 cm.) layer of mulch such as leaves or straw.